-MA in Spanish: Latin American Studies
+MA in Spanish and Latin American Studies at American University

-- Translation and Linguistics
+• Translation and Linguistics

-- Spanish Language Teaching
+• Spanish Language Teaching

-- Interdisciplinary Studies on Latin America (e.g., culture and literature, international studies, history, communications, public affairs)
+• Interdisciplinary Studies on Latin America (e.g., culture and literature, international studies, history, communications, public affairs)

-Taking advantage of the unparalleled resources of Washington, DC, the Spanish: Latin American Studies MA curriculum offers for-credit internships through the Proyecto Amistad course, at diverse organizations such as Telemundo, National Geographic, Washington Office for Latin America, Center for International Policy, Amazon Alliance, or Central American Resource Center, among others.
-We also have contacts at numerous elementary, secondary, and bilingual schools in the area, which facilitate teaching internships.
-In addition, we coordinate field trips, guest lectures, the appointment of visiting faculty and connections with the range of research facilities in the area.
+Taking advantage of the unparalleled resources of Washington, DC, our curriculum offers for-credit internships, through the Proyecto Amistad course, at organizations such as the US Department of Justice, National Geographic, The Guatemala Human Rights Commission, and Washington Office for Latin America.
+We also have contacts at elementary, secondary, and bilingual schools in the area, which facilitate teaching internships.
+In addition, we provide funding opportunities for summer research abroad, and we regularly coordinate field trips, guest lectures, events, and partnerships with the range of research facilities in the area.

 Many of our students complete the Graduate Certificate in Spanish Translation in conjunction with their MA degree.
 While in our program our students gain valuable professional skills to work in a broad range of fields requiring expertise in issues pertaining to Latin America, as well

 as rigorous academic training for those seeking to pursue doctoral programs.
 Students often stay in Washington after graduation and become involved in the extensive network of Latin American institutions in the city.
 Many of our graduates go on to work in governmental and non-governmental organizations in Washington, DC, while others decide to pursue doctoral work or teaching.

 A select number of teaching and research assistantships are available to eligible students.
 In addition, funds are available to students through The Jack Child Spanish and Latin American Studies Endowment.
 The Jack Child Summer Research Awards are also available to support graduate students who are interested in undertaking research in Latin America during the summer between their first and second years in the program.